 agencies to determine the responsibility of bidders or offerors on small business set-asides.

 (f) Small business annual report.
-The State purchasing
+Each small business specialist designated under

 to the General Assembly